-Power Door Locks
+Power Door Locks (OPTION)

-You can lock or unlock all doors of your vehicle from the driver or passenger door lock switch.
+With power door locks, you can lock or unlock all the doors of your vehicle from the driver or front passenger door lock switch.

-On 4-door models, the switch on each rear door works only that door's lock.
+The switch on each rear door works only that door's lock.
 It won't lock (or unlock) all of the doors-that's a safety feature.